 Retailers buying directly from producers should also undertake the following:

-4.12 Improve logistics to shorten time from harvest or packing to retail
+4.12 Improve logistics

 As fresh fruit and vegetables have a limited shelf life, the time that elapses from harvest to retail, or for long-term stored products from packing to retail, should be as short as possible.
 A strict “first-in, first-out” principle should be applied.